NAUMathStat/sunmarc2017/lodging.md

 928.773.4900
 </p>

 This hotel is a five-minute walk from Adel Mathematics.
-If you are interested in reserving a room at the Drury Inn, please contact our administrative assistant [Bea Gallegos](emailto:Beatrice.Gallegos@nau.edu) instead of calling the hotel directly.
+If you are interested in reserving a room at the Drury Inn, please contact our administrative assistant [Bea Gallegos](emailto:Beatrice.Gallegos@nau.edu) at 928.523.4220 instead of calling the hotel directly.